-Toyota Camry owners have reported 14 problems associated with water pump (under the engine and engine cooling category).
+Toyota Camry owners have reported 24 problems related to water pump (under the engine and engine cooling category).

 See all problems of the 2007 Toyota Camry.

-The vehicle having this issue was a 2008 Toyota Camry solara.
 2008 Toyota solara.
 Consumer writes in regards to vehicle water pump leak.
 The consumer stated the vehicle began having problems, so she immediately pulled over and called road side assistance.
 The next the vehicle was towed to the dealership.
 A day later, the consumer was informed the engine overheated, because there was a leak coming from the water pump.
-This issue happened on Monday, May.
-13, 2013.

 See all problems of the 2008 Toyota Camry.